The Beverly Hillbillies: Reception

 The Beverly Hillbillies received generally poor reviews from contemporary critics.
 The New York Times called the show "strained and unfunny"; Variety called it "painful to sit through".
-Film professor Janet Staiger writes that "the problem for these reviewers was that the show confronted the cultural elite's notions of quality entertainment."
-The show did receive a somewhat favorable review from noted critic Gilbert Seldes in the December 15, 1962 TV Guide: "The whole notion on which The Beverly Hillbillies is founded is an encouragement to ignorance...
+Gilbert Seldes wrote in TV Guide, "The whole notion on which The Beverly Hillbillies is founded is an encouragement to ignorance...
 But it is funny.
 What can I do?"
+CBS executives William S. Paley and Frank Stanton also disliked the show but did not interfere with the decisions of network head James T. Aubrey, whose preference for "hick-coms" such as Hillbillies made CBS the dominant Big Three television network.

 Regardless of the poor reviews, the show shot to the top of the Nielsen ratings shortly after its premiere and stayed there for several seasons.
-During its first two seasons, it was the number-one program in the U.S; during its second season, it earned some of the highest ratings ever recorded for a half-hour sitcom.
-The season-two episode "The Giant Jackrabbit" also became the most-watched telecast up to the time of its airing, and remains the most-watched half-hour episode of a sitcom, as well.
+During its first two seasons, it was the number-one program in the US; during its second season, it earned some of the highest ratings ever recorded for a half-hour sitcom.
+The season-two episode "The Giant Jackrabbit" also became the most-watched telecast up to the time of its airing and remains the most-watched half-hour episode of a sitcom, as well.
 The series enjoyed excellent ratings throughout its run, although it had fallen out of the top 20 most-watched shows during its final season.

 In 1997, the season-three episode "Hedda Hopper's Hollywood" was ranked number 62 on "TV Guide's 100 Greatest Episodes of All Time".
+Film professor Janet Staiger wrote that "the problem for these reviewers [who disliked the show] was that the show confronted the cultural elite's notions of quality entertainment".
+Media scholar Robert Thompson of Syracuse University described Hillbillies as "the clash of folk art and greedy consumerism".

 Nielsen ratings

 Cancellation

 The show was canceled in the spring of 1971 after 274 episodes.
-The CBS network, prompted by pressure from advertisers seeking a more sophisticated urban audience, decided to refocus its schedule on new urban-themed shows and, to make room for them, the two remaining series of CBS's rural-themed comedies were cancelled.
-This action came to be known as "the Rural Purge".
-Pat Buttram, who played Mr. Haney on Green Acres, famously remarked, "It was the year CBS cancelled everything with a tree – including Lassie."
+The CBS network, prompted by pressure from advertisers seeking a more sophisticated urban audience, decided to refocus its schedule on new urban-themed shows and, to make room for them, the two remaining series of CBS's rural-themed comedies were canceled.
+This action came to be known as "the Rural purge".
+Pat Buttram, who played Mr. Haney on Green Acres, famously remarked, "It was the year CBS cancelled everything with a tree—including Lassie."